Brewskey/Brewskey.App/www/lib/restangular/CONTRIBUTE.md

-In order to Contribute just git clone the repository and then run:
+﻿In order to Contribute just git clone the repository and then run:

 ```
 npm install grunt-cli --global